jhartz/pyprovide/README.md

 As specified a few times above, in PyProvide, **all providers are singleton providers**.
 The value returned from any provider (including instance providers, class providers, and the default provider) is cached and reused for any future dependencies on that class.
+This is part of the goal of PyProvide; it organizes your dependencies, but it isn't meant to be an implementation of a factory.

 If you need each class to have a *different instance* of a certain dependency, you can either inject a factory instead of the class itself, or use a different framework that is more suited to your needs.
+(Have you looked at [alecthomas/injector](https://github.com/alecthomas/injector)?)

 ## License